PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 Moreover, if these methods are used to fetch a very large volume of data, and an error is encountered when this happens, the partial data set will be discarded when the exception is raised.
-To make use of partial results, use :attr:`pagerduty.APISession.iter_all`, perform actions on each result yielded, and catch/handle exceptions as desired.
+To make use of partial results, use :attr:`pagerduty.RestApiV2Client.iter_all`, perform actions on each result yielded, and catch/handle exceptions as desired.

 Updating, creating or deleting while paginating